PacktPublishing/Ionic-Framework-Tips-Tricks-and-Techniques/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
-This course is for web and mobile developers who want to perfect their skillset and build advanced cross-platform applications with the help of Ionic 4.
+This course is for web and mobile developers who want to perfect their skillset and build advanced cross-platform applications with the help of Ionic 4 and learn about the new features in Ionic 5.
 Prior experience of Ionic 4 (or earlier versions) is assumed.